LukeShortCloud/rootpages/markdown/openstack.md

 Configure the networks that are used in the environment.

-* cider_networks
+* `cider_networks`
-    * container = The network range that the LXC containers will use an IP address from.
-This is the management network that is on `br-mgmt`.
+    * `container` = The network range that the LXC containers will use an IP address from.
+This is the management network that is on "br-mgmt."
-    * tunnel = The network range for accessing network services between the `compute` and `network` nodes over the VXLAN or GRE tunnel interface.
-The tunnel network should be on `br-vxlan`.
+    * `tunnel` = The network range for accessing network services between the "compute" and "network" nodes over the VXLAN or GRE tunnel interface.
+The tunnel network should be on "br-vxlan."
-    * storage = The network range for accessing storage.
+    * `storage` = The network range for accessing storage.
+This is the network that is on "br-storage."
-* used_ips = Lists of IP addressess that are already in use and should not be used for the container networks.
+* `used_ips` = Lists of IP addressess that are already in use and should not be used for the container networks.
-* global_overrides
+* `global_overrides`
-    * tunnel_bridge = The interface to use for tunneling VXLAN traffic.
-This is typically `br-vxlan`.
+    * `tunnel_bridge` = The interface to use for tunneling VXLAN traffic.
+This is typically "br-vxlan."
-    * management_bridge = The interface to use for management access.
+    * `management_bridge` = The interface to use for management access.
 This is typically `br-mgmt`.
     * external_lb_vip_address = The public IP address to load balance for API endpoints.
-    * provider_networks
+    * `provider_networks`
-        * network = Different networks can be defined.
+        * `network` = Different networks can be defined.
 At least one is required.
-            * type = The type of network that the `container_bridge` device should be used.
+            * `type` = The type of network that the "container_bridge" device should be used.
                 * flat
                 * vlan
                 * vxlan
-            * container_bridge = The bridge device that will be used to connect the container to the network.
-The recommended deployment scheme recommends setting up a `br-mgmt`, `br-storage`, `br-vlan`, and `br-vlan`.
+            * `container_bridge` = The bridge device that will be used to connect the container to the network.
+The recommended deployment scheme recommends setting up a "br-mgmt", "br-storage", "br-vlan", and "br-vlan."
 Any valid bridge device on the host node can be specified here.
-            * container_type = veth
+            * `container_type` = veth
+            * `ip_from_q` = Specify the "cider_networks" that will be used to allocate IP addresses from.
             * range = The optional VXLAN that the bridge interface should use.
-            * container_interface = The interface that the LXC container should use.
-This is typically `eth1`.
+            * `container_interface` = The interface that the LXC container should use.
+This is typically "eth1."

 The syntax for defining which host(s) a service will be installed onto follow this format below.
 Controller node services are specified with the keyword `-infra` in their name.
 Each `infra#` entry contains the IP address of the physical server to provision the containers to.